 The path to the DNP degree is currently in transition.
-It should be mentioned that while the transition toward DNP preparation as entry into advanced nursing practice is taking place, current DNP programs are being offered as a post-master's degree.
-Many prospective students will have already fulfilled several of the criteria listed in the Essentials of Doctoral Education for Advanced Nursing Practice as well as the

-Practice Doctorate Nurse Practitioner Entry-Level Competencies in their master's degree curricula.
+Previously DNP preparation included exclusively postmaster's degree preparation.
+Many postmaster's degree students will have already fulfilled several of the criteria listed in the Essentials of Doctoral Education for Advanced Nursing Practice and the Practice Doctorate Nurse Practitioner Entry-Level Competencies in their master's degree curricula.
 Further, as mentioned earlier, the specialization content included in the DNP degree curriculum is currently being fulfilled within the master's degree curriculum.
+However, a shift is occurring to include postbaccalaureate DNP preparation.
+This option presents many new challenges for both students and schools of nursing.

-Therefore, each individual's path to the DNP degree may be unique.
+Each individual's path to the DNP degree may be unique.
 Prospective students' program content may be individualized to include the learning experiences necessary to incorporate the described requirements for the DNP degree.
 Please refer to Figure 1-2 for an illustration of the pathways to the DNP degree.